 Finger Curls Muscles Worked

 The forearm muscles run from the wrist to the elbow and responsible for the movement of the elbow, forearm, wrist, and digits of the hand.
+Finger curls work the flexor muscles when the palms are facing up.
+It’s not a good idea to train using max weights as performing wrist curls can place a lot of strain on the joints and tendons.

 How To Do Finger Curls